Broomfields/Fabuloteca/README.md

 - Facilitate future expansion to accommodate evolving needs, ensuring the application remains useful over time.

 ---

 ## 2. Technology Stack

 ### 2.1.
 Front End
-- **Technology**: .NET MAUI on .NET 8
+- **Technology**: Blazor WebAssembly (.NET 8)
-- **Reasoning**: .NET MAUI was chosen for its ability to target both iOS and Windows natively.
-Leveraging .NET 8 ensures access to the latest features and performance improvements.
-It also utilises the developer's existing C# and .NET expertise, ensuring a streamlined development process.
+- **Reasoning**: Blazor WebAssembly on .NET 8 was chosen for its ability to create a responsive, cross-platform web application that can run on any modern browser.
+This approach eliminates the need for platform-specific deployments, such as iOS, and leverages the developer's existing C# and .NET expertise.

 ### 2.2.
 Back End
 - **Technology**: Entity Framework Core with SQLite on .NET 8